US allows extra COVID vaccine doses for some. Now what?

 WHAT IF A THIRD DOSE STILL DOESN’T WORK?

 It’s not a substitute for vaccination, but the FDA has authorized an antibody treatment as a preventive treatment if high-risk patients are exposed to the virus.
-And it's critical for family members and others close to fragile patients to be vaccinated.
+And it's critical for family members and others close to fragile patients to be vaccinated to protect them from exposure.

 More research is underway to better tease out whether some immune-compromised patients need still other options, such as carefully monitored changes to their medications.